kazu-yamamoto/unit-test-example/markdown/en/tutorial.md

 ##QuickCheck

-QuickCheck Properties can be specified in hspec, too.
+QuickCheck properties can be specified in hspec, too.
 Just use `prop` instead of `it`:

 ```haskell